What's the situation for LGBT people worldwide?

 - Many LGBT people are rejected by family and from other forms of social assistance

-- A quarter of the world’s population believes that trans people should not be granted full legal recognition of their gender identity
+- Most governments deny trans people the right to legally change their name and gender from those that were assigned to them at birth.
+A quarter of the world’s population believes that trans people should not be granted full legal recognition of their gender identity

 What we do

 At Stonewall we realise the importance of acknowledging shared challenges for LGBT communities across the world alongside the unique issues faced by certain countries.
 Local organisations are in the best position to explain what’s happening, decide what should happen next and drive change forward.
 This is why we work together with them to learn and share from each other's experiences.
 Learn more about our current initiatives below.